BigPolarBear1/Factorization/README.md

 Looking for work in :

-Nordic countries (and Iceland)
+-Nordic countries (and Iceland)
-Canada
+-Canada

 Or: